some9000/StitchIT/README.md

 - A modern browser with WebGL support
 - No server required - runs entirely from a local file or any static host

-This project would not exist without inspiration from https://github.com/sanriomisintaro/stitch-360

-You can support me here, in case you would like to: https://buymeacoffee.com/some9000

 ## Tutorial